google/WebFundamentals/src/site/tools/setup/devtools.markdown

 ## Set up aliases for common commands

-Testing your site across devices takes time.
-You need to steal back that time any way you can.
+You need to save as much time as you can for the extra effort it takes to test across devices.
 If you are still looking at a list of command shortcuts every time you make your way into the terminal and/or you are manually typing the same long commands,